 Patagonia, AZ 85624

 The Hummingbird Monitoring Network would not exist without the dedicated help of volunteers, scientists, and citizens like you.
-If you would like to volunteer on a project, please contact us and let us know how you would like to help.
+If you would like to collaborate on a project or volunteer your specific skills, please contact us and let us know how you would like to help.
 If you would like to help with the monitoring program, please read the section below.

-During a monitoring session, we always need trapping, recording, and feeding assistance.
-At some sites we also need help maintaining the feeder patches.
-You should have an interesting time and learn a bit more about hummingbirds, but you must realize that
+During a monitoring session, we have trapping, recording, and feeding assistance.
+At some sites we also need help maintaining the feeder patches and educating visitors.
+To sign-up to be a volunteer, please use our interactive HMN Monitoring Sites map by clicking on the site where you'd like to volunteer and completing a volunteer application through the "More Info" link.
+You should have an interesting time and learn a bit more about hummingbirds, but please be aware that

-2. The positions for volunteers on monitoring dates are the following: a) Recorder - You must be able to write clearly and transcribe the data spoken to you accurately despite the usual conversation of visitors around you, b) Trapper - You must have good eye-hand coordination to know when to drop the trap curtain and have the manual dexterity to remove the bird from the trap and place it in a cloth mesh bag without harming it or allowing it to escape. c) On busy days, we also need a Feeder whose job is to feed each bird and release it after it has been processed.
-Each activity requires training.
+2. Each volunteer position requires training.
+The positions for volunteers on monitoring dates are as follows: a) Recorder - You must be able to write clearly and transcribe the data spoken to you accurately despite the usual conversation of visitors around you, b) Trapper - You must have good hand-eye coordination to know when to drop the trap curtain and have the manual dexterity to remove the bird from the trap and place it in a cloth mesh bag without harming it or allowing it to escape, and c) Feeder - On busy days, we also need someone to feed each bird and release it after it has been processed.